 HP Inc (excluding Samsung) maintained its leadership in the overall hardcopy peripherals (HCP) market with a share of 34.1 percent and a growth in shipment of 39.6 percent (on-year), as the overall HCP market recorded its best Q1 in terms of unit shipment, posting 38.5 percent growth (YoY), a new IDC report showed on Wednesday.

 The growth was primarily led by the inkjet segment, wherein HP grew by 109.4 percent (YoY).
-However, its market share dropped to 22.7 percent as it occupied the third position in the inkjet market, according to the latest data released by the IDC.
+However, according to the latest data released by the IDC, its market share dropped to 22.7 percent as it occupied the third position in the inkjet market.

 According to Nishant Bansal, Senior Research Manager, IPDS, IDC India, the consumer sentiment is expected to remain muted during Q2 as the country battles the second wave of the pandemic.